 To understand how cove.tool generates your projects initial building performance metrics, users will first need to understand what ASHRAE, CBECS/RECS, AIA 2030, and LEED are.
 These four organizations and their resources combined may explain why your building has the performance outcome it has and why.

-- ASHRAE - a national building standard published by the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) which serves as a governing body of technical standards and guidelines for indoor-environment-control technology, such as heating and air conditioning (thermal comfort), ventilation and emissions (air quality), and building energy conservation.
-Every US State references a version of the ASHRAE Building Code, or an equivalent standard, for it's energy code and design guidelines.
+ASHRAE - a national building standard published by the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) which serves as a governing body of technical standards and guidelines for indoor-environment-control technology, such as heating and air conditioning (thermal comfort), ventilation, and emissions (air quality), and building energy conservation.
+Every US State references a version of the ASHRAE Building Code, or an equivalent standard, for its energy code and design guidelines.
 Serving a similar purpose, Title 24 is the Building Energy Efficiency Standard from the state of California.
-It is designed for new and existing construction to achieve energy efficient designs and preserve the environmental quality.
+It is designed for new and existing construction to achieve energy-efficient designs and preserve environmental quality.
 For the purposes of this article, Title 24 will fall under the ASHRAE equivalent energy code umbrella term.

-- AIA 2030 - AIA 2030, is a national effort to encourage an industry wide commitment to prioritize building energy performance and reduce building-related impacts on the environment.
-So far it has created a framework for standardized reporting, guidelines for calculated energy baselines and energy use percent reduction targets, as well as publish several online tools to calculate your various performance related metrics.
-Every year leading up to 2030, AIA will upgrade the guidelines and minimum performance targets, until every participating firm should smoothly achieve Net-Zero ratings for all their projects.
+AIA 2030 - AIA 2030, is a national effort to encourage an industry-wide commitment to prioritize building energy performance and reduce building-related impacts on the environment.
+So far it has created a framework for standardized reporting, guidelines for calculated energy baselines and energy use percent reduction targets, as well as publish several online tools to calculate your various performance-related metrics.
+Every year leading up to 2030, AIA will upgrade the guidelines and minimum performance targets, until every participating firm should smoothly achieves Net-Zero ratings for all their projects.

 Before we begin and as a reminder, cove.tool is an early-stage building performance analysis and guidance tool.
 The tool works best as the first step in a multi-step process.
 As early-stage analysis becomes integrated into everyone's workflow, these rapid style analysis tools are 1) the key to identifying where and when to follow up with more detailed analysis, and 2) eliminating the stigma that has deterred and/or gate-kept the running of compliance grade simulation, especially when we have the science and experience to back up the legitimacy of these types of tools.